wwuoti/blog/src/posts/blog/music_ci.md

 (Replace `<RENDER_TARGET_DIRECTORY>` with the folder your renders are located at, and   `<SHARED_RUNNER_DIRECTORY>` with the folder you can give the runner an access)

 Lastly, I need something to populate my git commits.
 To be realistic, I'm never going to look at any commit messages, all I'm interested in that which files were changed.

-For this, you can use another script, `push_updates.sh
+For this, you can use another script, `push_updates.sh`:

 ```bash
 #!/bin/bash